getodk/collect/README.md

 1. Use Android Studio to import the project from its Gradle settings.
 To run the project, click on the green arrow at the top of the screen.

-1. Windows developers: continue configuring Android Studio with the steps in this document: [Developing ODK Collect on Windows](docs/WindowsDevSetup.md).
+1. Windows developers: continue configuring Android Studio with the steps in this document: [Developing PulseFE on Windows](docs/WindowsDevSetup.md).

 1. Make sure you can run unit tests by running everything under `collect_app/src/test/java` in Android Studio or on the command line: